What is a market study?

 What is the process for a market study?

 The Authority will publish terms of reference setting out the scope of the study and proposed timeframe.
-The Authority is also likely to issue a call for information from interested parties.
 The next stage is an information-gathering phase which will be followed by analysis of the evidence and information received.

 Before issuing the final report, the Authority may release an interim report and findings to seek views.
 Any recommendations in the final report will be non-binding on Government, but may include recommended measures to improve the performance of markets, such as changes to regulation, policy or the conduct of market participants.

 What market studies have been completed before?